If You Build It: Follow up

-Pilloton and Miller, who had been a couple, split up some time after the period depicted in the documentary.
+Pilloton-Lam and Miller, who had been a couple, split up some time after the period depicted in the documentary.
 Matthew Miller is now the lead design/build instructor at (co)studio, a public high school program in Carbondale, Colorado.
-Pilloton continues to direct Studio H, which is now in its fourth year, at the REALM Charter School in Berkeley, California.
+Pilloton-Lam continues to direct Studio H, which is now in its fourth year, at the REALM Charter School in Berkeley, California.

 Studio H has grown to include more than 200 students, a staff of seven (paid) and 24 built projects around the country (as of mid 2014).
 In Bertie County as of 2012, the Studio H program had completed 15 architectural and design projects, worked with 26 students and (in addition to the farmer's market pavilion) constructed two roadside farmstands for important county intersections, and organized a town-managed association for local farmers.
 Students have worked on these projects for high school and college credits as well as stipends.

 Early in the film, student Stevie Mizelle – whose preliminary design for the farmer's market was ultimately selected by the team for design development – joked: "school, I hate it, my dad hated it, my granddaddy hated it.
 I'm carrying on a tradition."
 He currently studies animal behavior at North Carolina State University in Raleigh, and made Dean's List his first year.
 He was the first male relative in his immediate family to graduate from high school, attributing his graduation to his work with Studio H.

 Chip Zullinger died suddenly in April 2014.
 Zullinger, widely described as ahead of his time, told Patrick Creadon, director of "If you Build it," he had been fired at least eight times and wore that as a badge of honor.
 Creadon described Zullinger as a "renegade school superintendent, a great thinker and a steamroller when it came to getting kids the education they deserve."